pupperemeritus/HTF22-Team-67/README.md

 # HTF22-Team-67(Expense Tracker)
 DARUMA is an application that tracks your expenses and provides insights into your spending
 ### Main features
-1. easy to use and ligth weight
+1. Easy to use and light weight
-1. minimalistic UI
+1. Minimalistic UI
 1. Tracks daily expenses

 ### FUTURE SCOPE
 - [ ] SQL storage
-- [ ] user Authentication
+- [ ] User Authentication
 - [ ] Data Visualisation
 - [ ] Integration with UPI and Netbanking
 - [ ] Real Time monitoring Data